 Easy casseroles are on our weeknight dinner menu quite often!
-Chicken Divan, Tamale Pie, and Chicken Tetrazinni are not only simple to toss together, they taste amazing and my kids will eat every last bite!
+Chicken Divan, Tamale Pie, and Chicken Tetrazinni are not only protein-packed casserole recipes that are easy to toss together, but they also taste amazing and my kids will eat every last bite!

 Cheesy Ham and Potato Casserole

 Ever since I discovered how easy it is to cook a ham in an instant pot, I buy ham whenever it is on sale!
 My family loves a good honey ham after church on Sunday with scalloped potatoes and homemade rolls (if I’m feeling ambitious!) but we always have a ton of ham leftover!

 That’s where this ham and potato casserole comes in!
 While my kids love ham, they won’t just go into the refrigerator and eat any of the leftover slices because “we just had that yesterday”. (insert eye roll here) I need to come up with other recipes that will use the leftover ham but I don’t want to spend all day in the kitchen.
 That’s why this casserole is the perfect recipe.

 With the ham already cooked and ready to go, simply dice it and then pour it in a casserole dish with a few simple ingredients my kids love, and dinner is served!

 Nothing crazy in this one!
 Everything you need requires just one trip to the grocery store!